Timst/DonutBot/README.md

 Then to get the tally at any time, use `/top`.
 To get a tally that automagically updates itself every time the score changes, use `/autotop` instead.

 To make yourself sad, use `/stats`.

+If the picture system is enabled in the config file, a small (800x800 by default, configurable) version of the pic is saved in `/var/data/donuts/pics`, with a subfolder per user.
+You can then run `/collage` to get a neat collage of all the donuts you've eaten!
+Wee!